 Well, today we’re going to answer exactly that.
 First, let’s start off with a little introduction to the trail.

-For those of you who don’t know, the Via Francigena is an ancient heritage trail which sets off from Canterbury in the South of England, traverses through France and Switzerland and across Italy to reach Rome.
+For those of you who don’t know, the Via Francigena is an ancient heritage trail that sets off from Canterbury in the South of England, traverses through France and Switzerland and across Italy to reach Rome.

-Q. 1 How long is it?
+Q. 1 How long is the Via Francigena?

-The entire route covers over 2000 kilometres.
+The entire route covers over 2000 kilometers.
 While you are more than welcome to tackle the whole trail in one go, many of us have a limited amount of time!
 For this reason, we have divided the route up into various Via Francigena stages depending on whether you choose to walk or cycle.

 Cycling – Via Francigena stages

 Naturally, cyclists will be able to cover more ground in a shorter amount of time, there are eight Via Francigena stages for cyclists, covering on average between 45 and 75 kilometers a day.
 See all of our Via Francigena cycling stages here: Via Francigena cycling.

 The Via Francigena stages are divided in this way for your convenience but it is useful to know that these are not set in stone and you may start from anywhere you like along the route and we will tailor your itinerary accordingly.
 For example, one of the most popular stages is section 14, walking the Via Francigena from Lucca which finishes up in Siena.

 However, should you choose to start midway through the stage this is entirely possible.

 Stages can also be combined, for example, you may choose to begin midway through section 8 and finish up two days into section 10, it’s entirely up to you!